HeyCorey/datascience/README.md

 datascience
 ===========

-Files for the Coursera Data Science classes
+Files for the Coursera Data Science classes.